 What treatment options are available for anxiety?

 Various different types of therapy, like cognitive behavioral, cognitive restructuring, and exposure therapy have worked for many individuals who have an anxiety disorder.
-Although many people seek immediate relief for their anxiety symptoms, and are prescribed drugs known as benzodiazepines, which include xanax, klonopin, and valium.
+Although many people seek immediate relief for their anxiety symptoms by using prescription medications like benzodiazepines, which include xanax, klonopin, and valium.
 Benzodiazepines can cause impaired coordination, drowsiness, headaches, or feelings of depression, and can be fatal when mixed with alcohol.

-Due to the negative side effects of these drugs, more and more people are seeking alternative treatment options for their anxiety.
+Due to the negative side effects of these drugs, more and more people are seeking alternative ways to treat anxiety.
 In search of a more natural remedy, the anti-anxiety effects of CBD have presented a solution for many people, but scientific research of this cannabis extract is still in its infancy.
-More clinical trials are needed to broaden our understanding of the effects of CBD on anxiety and mental health.
+More clinical trials are needed to broaden our understanding of the effects of CBD oil for anxiety and mental health.
 Although, people continue to use CBD on their own terms to alleviate anxiety symptoms, yet others have reservations about trying a cannabis extract like CBD oil.

 Will CBD oil make you high?

 Many people with anxiety share concerns about using cannabis products, as marijuana can sometimes heighten feelings of paranoia and worry in people that have anxiety.
 For some, the psychoactive effects of cannabis may even cause a panic attack and turn them away from cannabis for good.
 However, CBD products are unlike medical marijuana since they contain little to no THC.